 When you fly forward in a helicopter, the air traveling over the advancing blades give's them more lift while giving the retreating blades less lift.
 This phenomenon requires cyclic input from the swashplate to counter the rotor's dissymmetry of lift.
 A swashplate is flat and tilts to perform this counter measure in a straight line.
 Our cam is flat on each side with a transition in the middle but does not tilt.
 This allows us to hold a high pitch on the retreating side for a longer duration than with any other technology while holding a low pitch on the advancing side at the same time.
 We do this without going over a pre-determined angle of attack, avoiding a stall.

-On our scaled prototype, the flexible cam retrofits to an existing swashplate retaining the swashplate functionality.
+The flexible cam designed for our scaled prototype retrofits to an existing swashplate retaining the swashplate functionality.
 It’s only when you fly forward that you have the option to tilt your swashplate or to bend the cam.
 Bending the cam allows you to take advantage of it's unique control characteristics like higher cruise and top speeds.

 For many types and sizes of helicopters, we believe the reduced need for rotor teetering and flapping and the reduction of drag in the advancing blades will likely add additional speed and efficiency gains.
-The ability to manipulate rotor chord width and rotor speeds around our system could net even more gains.
 We believe rigid as well as fully-articulated helicopter rotor systems could benefit from this technology.